chnkc41/kanon-gaming/README.md

 Might need to run
 ### `npm audit fix`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+NOTE: After creating a new user the "Json server + JWT Token" step should be run again.

+I use the json server from [this repo.](https://github.com/techiediaries/fake-api-jwt-json-server) to view it in your browser.